 How about you?
 Please share your ideas for getting your kids learning this summer!
 Thanks!
 I’d appreciate the ideas!

-This article is part of a Summer Learning series, committed to raising awareness about summer slide and ways to combat it.
+This article is part of a Summer Learning series.
 Also in the series:

 Mia Wenjen writes the Pragmatic Mom Blog and shares great books for children and more ways to sneak learning into kid’s lives.